 We periodically assess tax positions based on current tax developments, including enacted statutory, judicial and regulatory guidance.
 In analyzing our overall tax position, consideration is given to the amount and timing of recognizing income tax liabilities and benefits.
 In applying the tax and accounting guidance to the facts and circumstances, income tax balances are adjusted appropriately through the income tax provision.
-We account for income tax positions on uncertainties by recognizing the effect of income tax positions only if those positions are more likely than not of being sustained and maintain reserves for income tax positions we believe are not more likely than not of being realized.
+We account for income tax positions on uncertainties by recognizing the effect of income tax positions only if those positions are more likely than not of being sustained and maintain reserves for income tax positions we believe are not more likely than not of being sustained.
+Recognized income tax positions are measured at the largest amount that is greater than 50% likely of being realized.
 However, due to the judgment required in estimating those reserves, actual amounts paid, if any, could differ from these estimates.